sierrareschke/maze-game-iteration--3/README.md

     Java Version: 21
     Comments/Assumptions:

+    // For the coward, the order of action is fight Demon, flee from Creature, eat, move (if no creatures/demons present)
+    //      i.e. the coward will flee before eating if there is a Creature present

 You will submit this assignment via a link to your GIT repository.
 If you are re-using a repository from a previous homework, create a branch called "Homework_4" and commit all changes for this assignment into that branch.
 And turn in a link to this branch.